jpereiran/jpereiran.github.io/_posts/2019-13-06-Excel-automation-with-pywin32.markdown

 My preference is to try to stick with python as much as possible for my day-to-day data analysis.
 However, it is important to know when other technologies can streamline the process or make the results have a bigger impact.
 Microsoft’s COM technology is a mature technology and can be used effectively through python to do tasks that might be too difficult to do otherwise.
 Hopefully this article has given you some ideas on how to incorporate this technique into your own workflow.

 ### Next steps
-With this example, I showed you how to open an set of Excel files with the same structure form a folder and extract all of its data into a .txt report and into an Excel template to grade the different questions in each of the files.
+With this example, I showed you how to open an set of Excel files with the same structure from a folder and extract all of its data into a .txt report.
+Also, how to create a new Excel file and add data to it to create a template to grade the different questions in each of the files.

-In the next tutorial, I'll show you how to read template file with the grades and place them and the comments in each of the student files to avoid the work of opening each individual file and working directly in them.
+In the next tutorial, I'll show you how to read the template file with the grades and put its data into each of the student files to avoid the work of opening each individual file and working directly in them.